Get ITXM Certified

 2nd February 2023

 Depending on the company's size and maturity, there may be one or several Experience Officers.
-However, it is generally recommended to start with one, who can also lead the Experience Management Office team.
+However, starting with one who can lead the Experience Management Office team is generally recommended.

 Experience Officers work across the entire IT department and are passionate about improving the end-user experience.